Tech.png

 Artificial intelligence (AI)

 There are now many applications of AI across a wide range of sectors, from healthcare to manufacturing.
-The UK is a powerhouse of European AI, home to a third of Europe’s AI start-up companies, twice as many as any other European county.
+The UK is home to the third highest number of AI companies in the world after the US and China.

 Fintech